Distance: 9.5 miles

 Breakfast was an odd experience.
-This was not the usual chummy, Coast to Coast crowd of hikers and there was no conversation.
-I had come to look forward to friendly chats with fellow walkers, but I was the only C2C walker in this group of B&B guests.
+This group of B&B guests was not the usual chummy, Coast to Coast crowd of hikers and there was no conversation.
+I had come to look forward to friendly chats with fellow walkers, but I was the only C2C walker present.
 In addition, rain had fallen heavily most of the night and continued to do so.
-All the rain gear would be necessary and this day would be quite an experience.
-I walked to the youth hostel to meet up with Deb and the girls, and then returned to Grasmere to buy cheese and pickle (chutney) sandwiches for lunch.
+All the rain gear would be necessary and this day would be quite an effort.
+I walked to the youth hostel to meet up with Deb and the girls and then returned to Grasmere to buy cheese and pickle (chutney) sandwiches for lunch.
 Finally ready to go, we departed, braced for a wet day.

 The gravel country road wound its way up the beautiful, but thoroughly wet Easedale Valley.
 We could see the water gushing down the mountainside from a great distance away.